NSO Handbook

 Check out Sorority and Fraternity Life to learn more about a sorority and fraternity community of more than 8,000.
 Learn more at go.iu.edu/OSFL.

-Find all the ways to get involved from the Student Involvement and Leadership Center.
-Their advisors can help you find something that sparks your interest and enhances your Hoosier Experience.
-Learn more at studentaffairs.indiana.edu/get-involved.
+Involvement Ambassadors can help you find something that sparks your interest and enhances your Hoosier Experience.
+Learn more by dropping into the Student Invovlement and Leadership Center in the Indiana Memorial Union or visiting studentaffairs.indiana.edu/get-involved.

 Diversity.
 Equity.
 Inclusion.